 The Department is aware of several projects being considered on rivers and estuaries such as the Wyre, the Duddon, Morecambe bay and the Solway firth, and we have had frequent contacts with developers.
 We remain open to considering well-developed, well-considered projects that can demonstrate strong value for money alongside other renewable generation.

 As the hon.
 Member will know, the latest figures show that over 49,000 loans have been approved, to the value of more than £10 billion.
-There is a significant number of lenders attached to the CBIL scheme, but if he has specific cases, he should definitely come and talk to me.
+There is a significant number of lenders attached to the CBIL scheme, but if he knows of specific cases, he should definitely come and talk to me.

 I pay tribute to my hon.
 Friend for all the work that she did as shipping Minister.
 We have made the commitment to £22 billion a year by 2025.
 That is the biggest increase in public funding of R&D, and no doubt, as projects come forward from that sector, we will look at them.